Step 1: Prep

 The tar and gravel roof above is a good candidate for a foam roof system.
 Before the foam roof system is applied several steps are taken including the following:

-- All loose dirt and gravel is removed and hauled to a recycling facility.
+- Dirt and gravel are removed and hauled to a recycling facility.

 - Deteriorated edge flashing and vent caps are replaced.